Print Edition - 2017-01-06 | News

 Jan 6, 2017-The Ministry of Information and Communications (MoIC) has formed an 11-member panel to provide suggestions and execute the National Mass Communication Policy-2073 unveiled by the erstwhile KP Sharma Oli-led government.

-According to Baburam Dhakal, spokesperson with the ministry, the new panel headed by Chairman of the Administrative Court Kashi Raj Dahal will hold discussions on policy execution, assist in its early implementation and give other relevant feedback.
+According to Baburam Dhakal, spokesperson with the ministry, the new panel headed by Chairman of the Administrative Court Kashi Raj Dahal will hold discussions on policy execution, assist in its early implementation and give other relevant feedback.“The panel has been formed to create some institutions as well as formulate laws,” Dhakal said.

 The formation of the committee follows a Cabinet decision on December 22 to help in drafting necessary laws for the development of an advanced information and communications system.